On the Springer correspondence for wreath products: Introduction

 \subsection{The Lagrangian Construction}

-On one hand, it is well-known that the Ariki-Koike algebras are cyclotomic quotients of the affine Hecke algebras of type A, which can be obtained via the equivariant K-theory on the Steinberg varieties (see \cite{CG97, KL87}).
-On the other hand, a classical (i.e., $q \mapsto 1$) result is also available via a Lagrangian construction due to Ginzburg \cite{Gi86} and Kashiwara-Tanisaki \cite{KT84} by considering the Borel-Moore homology.
+On one hand, it is well-known that the \red{Ariki--Koike} algebras are cyclotomic quotients of the affine Hecke algebras of type A, which can be obtained via the equivariant K-theory on the Steinberg varieties (see \cite{KL87}).
+On the other hand, a classical (i.e., $q \mapsto 1$) result is also available via a Lagrangian construction due to Ginzburg \cite{Gi86} and \red{Kashiwara--Tanisaki} \cite{KT84} by considering the \red{Borel--Moore} homology.

 In \cite{CG97}, it is established a uniform geometric approach to the representation theory of the Weyl groups, their corresponding Lie algebras, and various quantizations of these objects.
 Such a Lagrangian construction appeared also in \cite{Li21} for certain symmetric pairs.
 In this paper, we show that the wreath product $\Sigma_m \wr \Sigma_d$ is a new example that affords a Lagrangian construction of a similar flavor.